harold-js/harold-website/src/docs/recipes.md

 In many cases, there is a need to add some custom files to the root of your website.
 You can do this using the optional `src/statics` directory.
 Example: `src/statics/robots.txt` will be placed in `build/robots.txt` next to your index.html file.
 You can also nest your directories like `src/statics/some-dir/some-dir/file.txt`.
 It will land in `build/some-dir/some-dir/file.txt`.

-## Github Pages hosting
+## GitHub Pages hosting

-If you want to host Harold's website under your main username (username.github.io), you would need to rename your output directory to supported by Github.
+If you want to host Harold's website under your main username (username.github.io), you would need to rename your output directory to supported by GitHub.
 It is the `docs` directory.
 You would need to create a `.haroldrc` file and put the output directory name there.

 ```bash
 {